 Two of the best toddler carriers for travel below even have a maximum weight that goes to 60+ lbs!
-So even though it seems like you might not get as much use out of a toddler travel carrier, with a max weight that high you still have plenty of time to use a toddler carrier!
+So even though it seems like you might not get as much use out of a toddler travel carrier, with a max weight that high you still have plenty of time to get good use from your toddler carrier!

 This post contains compensated links.